 Because the proportion of white grape varieties is quite small, they manage to process them in a biodynamic way.
 The plots with blue grape varieties are not grown using this method.
 The number of hectares is divided over a total of eleven plots.
 The best plots can be found on the La Crau plateau.
 The terroir is characterized by large rocks, stones, limestone and clay.
 In the vineyards, the familiar Rhône varieties are planted.

 The grape bunches are usually fermented whole, in cement vats.
 In some years, it is decided to still de-stem the bunches.
 The red wines are then transferred to old foudres, these are large wooden barrels.
 In these foudres, the wine is kept for an average of 24 months.
 The portfolio consists of two white wines and three red wines.
 The cuvée Pegau da Capo is only produced in the best years.
-So far, this wine has only been produced seven times, and that happened in 1998, 2000, 2003, 2007, 2010, 2015 and 2016.
+So far, this wine has only been produced eight times, and that happened in 1998, 2000, 2003, 2007, 2010, 2015, 2016 and 2020.
 An average of 500 cases were produced in those years.
 The winery's other wines are: A tempo, Laurence, Réservée White and Réservée Red.